CSCI-5619-Fall-2020/Lecture-19/README.md

 3. Creating a button in 3D space
 4. Using panels to layout more complex GUIs

+## Code Bounty

+Anyone that can figure out a bug fix or workaround for the incorrect depth testing with GUI components on the Oculus Quest will earn 1 bonus point on their final grade!
+(Only one person per solution can earn this bounty.)

 ## Participation Exercise

 There is no participation exercise for this lecture.
 Instead, check Canvas for the Quiz, which is due on at 10pm CST on Tuesday, November 17.